Extreme Values of the Fiedler Vector on Trees: Main Results

+In other words, the subgraphs $G_{k,i}$ are connected only through vertices on the path $G_p$.
+The only requirement at this point is that the attached graphs do not increase the overall diameter of the graph beyond $d=\mbox{diam}(G)$.

-We will now assign to each such Graph $G_{k,i}$ a natural quantity: for any vertex $v \in G_{k,i}$, we can consider a random walk started in $v$ that jumps uniformly at random to an adjacent vertex until it hits the path.
-We can then, for each such vertex $v$, compute the expected hitting time $\mbox{hit}(v)$ (that is: the expected number of steps in the random walk until one hits the path) and define
+We will now assign to each such subgraph $G_{k,i}$ a natural quantity: for any vertex $v \in G_{k,i}$, we can consider a random walk started in $v$ that jumps uniformly at random to an adjacent vertex until it hits the path at $G_{k,i}(0)= G_p(k)$.
+We can then, for each such vertex $v$, compute the expected {\em hitting time}. \begin{definition} The hitting time $\mbox{hit}(\tilde{G},v_s,v_t)$ is the expected number of random walk steps on the graph $\tilde{G}$ to get from $v_s$ to $v_t$ for the first time. \end{definition} With a slight abuse of terminology, we define a hitting time $\mbox{hit}(\tilde{G},v_t)$ for a terminal point $v_t$ as the maximum over starting points in a graph: Finally, we define a hitting time for our construction.
+In the context of this section, we are always interested in the terminal vertex $v_t=G_{k,i}(0)= G_p(k)$ being on the path, and it is therefore convenient to absorb the terminal node in a succinct notation

-We argue that this quantity, in a certain sense, captures the essence of the underlying dynamics.
-We refer to \cite{xiu} for a paper where the same quantity has been used in a similar way.
-To get a feeling for the scaling of things, we observe that if $G_{k,i}$ is itself a path Graph, then
+In other words, the hitting time $\mbox{hit}({G_{k,i}})$ of the subgraph ${G_{k,i}}$ in our construction in this section is the maximum expected time to get to the path from a vertex in the subgraph ${G_{k,i}}$.
+This quantity captures an important aspect of the underlying dynamics.
+We refer to \cite{xiu} where the same quantity has been used in a similar way.
+We observe that if $G_{k,i}$ is itself a path, then

-This classical scaling result follows easily from observing that the problem is structurally similar to a random walk on the lattice $\mathbb{Z}$ and that the standard random walk on $\mathbb{Z}$ after $\ell$ random steps has variance $\ell$ (and thus standard deviation $\sim \sqrt{\ell}$).
+This scaling follows from observing that the problem is structurally similar to a random walk on the lattice $\mathbb{Z}$ and that the standard random walk on $\mathbb{Z}$ after $\ell$ random steps has variance $\ell$ (and thus standard deviation $\sim \sqrt{\ell}$; see also \cite{blum}) . \\

+We can now state the main result of the section.
+We refer to Figure \ref{fig:bubble} for a sketch of what these graphs look like.

-\begin{theorem} Let $G$ be a graph whose longest path of length $\emph{diam}(G)$ has the following property: the graphs attached to the vertices on the path are isolated (any path from any vertex in $G_{k,i}$ to the complement goes through $k$) and each graph $G_{k,i}$ attached to vertex $k$ satisfies \begin{enumerate} \item the attached Graph $G_{k,i}$ does not have too many vertices
+\begin{theorem} Let $G$ be an augmented path graph (see Definition \ref{def:path-based-graph}) with subgraphs $G_{k,i}$ attached to a path $G_p$ of length $\emph{diam}(G)$.
+Suppose that each $G_{k,i}$ satisfies \begin{enumerate} \item the attached subgraph $G_{k,i}$ does not have too many vertices: